 • As with other library materials, the library affirms the parents' or guardians' right and responsibility to guide, determine, and monitor their children's use of the Internet.
-Library staff assumes that those under age 18 have parental permission to use library resources.
+Library staff assumes that those under age 18, who hold a library card, have parental permission to use library resources.